pippellia-btc/The-Problem-of-Spam/Implementation_NAIVE/README.md

 The ODR polynomial is
 $$\approx 10^{-11} N^3 + 10^{-7} N^2 - 10^{-4} N + 10^{-1}$$

-Which means that the cubit term will outweight the quadratic term when $N \geq 10^4$
+Which implies that the cubit term will outweight the quadratic term when $N \geq 10^4$